Search publications

 Author(s): Gagnon C; Montero-Odasso M; Zou G; Speechley MR; Almeida QJ; Liu-Ambrose T; Middleton LE; Camicioli R; Bray NW; Li K; Fraser S; Pieruccini-Faria F; Burhan AM; Berryman N; Lussier M; Son S; Shoemaker JK; Bherer L;

 Background: In recent years, many studies have investigated the effects of non-pharmacological interventions (e.g. physical and cognitive training) on cognition in patients with mild cognitive impairment.
-The SYNERGIC trial showed that combining physical exercise and cognitive training leads to g ...
+The SYNERGIC trial showed that combining physical exercise and cognitive training leads to ...

 Article GUID: 41447475